lvthillo/list-github-app-installed-orgs/README.md

 ## Setting Up Secrets

-You'll need to store your GitHub App credentials as secrets:
+You will need to store your GitHub App credentials as secrets:

 1. Go to your repository Settings > Secrets and variables > Actions
 2. Add two secrets: